How a Height Chart Became a Communication Tool About Youth Homelessness

 Key Signal

-he campaign used hand-drawn childhood height charts on street walls to make youth homelessness visible through an object associated with safety, stability, and home.
+The campaign used hand-drawn childhood height charts on street walls to make youth homelessness visible through something people usually associate with safety, stability, and home.

 Why It Matters

-Some of the strongest nonprofit communication does not begin with explanation.
-It begins by disrupting an assumption people rarely think about.
+Some of the strongest nonprofit communication works by disrupting an assumption people may not even realize they hold.

 Observation

-The installation consisted of hand-drawn childhood height charts positioned directly onto exterior walls and public surfaces throughout the city.
-Each chart resembled the familiar pencil markings many families make inside homes to track a child’s growth over time.
-The markings included age references for children between four and twelve years old and were paired with a single line of copy: “No child should grow up on the streets.”
+The installation used hand-drawn childhood height charts placed directly onto exterior walls and public surfaces throughout the city.
+Each chart looked like the pencil markings many families make inside their homes to track a child’s growth over time.
+The markings included ages between four and twelve and were paired with one clear line of copy: “No child should grow up on the streets.”

-Several installations also included QR codes placed beneath the height markings, directing viewers to additional information and ways to support the campaign.
+Several installations also included QR codes beneath the height markings, giving people a direct path to learn more and support the campaign.

-The campaign materials focused on the statistic that 28,948 children in Australia are currently without stable housing.
-Supporting copy referenced forms of homelessness that are often less publicly visible, including couch-surfing, temporary accommodation, and living in vehicles.
+The campaign centered on the statistic that 28,948 children in Australia are without stable housing.
+Supporting copy named forms of homelessness that are often less visible, including couch-surfing, temporary accommodation, and living in vehicles.

 Why It Matters